-Prior to our Initial Public Offering (the "IPO"), we did not have a formal policy with respect to compensation payable to our non-employee directors for their service as directors.
+We have adopted a director compensation program with respect to compensation payable to our non-employee directors for their service as directors.
 From time to time, we have granted equity awards to attract them to join our Board and for their continued service on our Board.
 We also have reimbursed our directors for expenses associated with attending meetings of our Board and its committees.